elastest/elastest.io-docs/docs/testing/sut.md

 <h6 class="small-subtitle">SuT In Docker Compose</h6>
 You can start a SuT from docker compose.
-The difference with "With Docker Compose" option is that you can use a docker-compose file stored, for example, into GitHub instead of copy and paste it into ElasTest.
+The difference with `With Docker Compose` option is that you can use a docker-compose file stored, for example, into GitHub instead of copy and paste it into ElasTest.

-It's necessary sets on "docker-compose up" command the "-p" parameter with the "$ET_SUT_CONTAINER_NAME" environment variable.
+It's necessary sets on `docker-compose up` command the `-p` parameter with the `$ET_SUT_CONTAINER_NAME` environment variable.

 <p></p>
 <div class="docs-gallery inline-block">